Maths GPU clusters and servers

 Is user data on the cluster servers backed up?

-- Yes, all three servers are mirrored daily to ma-backup1 which in turn is mirrored to the Maths offsite server in Milton Keynes.
+- Yes, all four servers are mirrored daily to our onsite backup servers which in turn are mirrored to the Maths offsite servers in Milton Keynes and Slough.

 What about job scheduling and fair usage controls?